Austin DWI Defense Lawyer

 This phase is where the officer is trained to use his senses to detect any signs of intoxication.
 His sight for open alcohol containers, blood shot and glassy eyes, soiled clothing, etc. His hearing for slurred speech, how many drinks you had.
 His smell for odor of alcohol.
 The officer will use the first two phases to determine if phase 3 is necessary.
 It is a very minimum threshold.
 For example, if he doesn’t see anything in phase 1 but smells alcohol, get ready to do field sobriety testing in phase 3.

-The DWI Lawyers of Will Mitchell Law work with Clients in Austin, Texas and Surrounding Areas
+Helping Clients in Austin, TX and Surrounding Areas